born2net/studio-lite/README.md

 </pre>

-Digital Signage for the rest of us
+StudioLite, Digital Signage for the rest of us
 ---------------------------------------

 current version: 1.1.10 dev-build